 - 1. Proposal Program Title (Limited to 10 words) - 2.
 Abstract (Limited to 200 words) - 3.
 Total Grant Amount Requested (Maximum amount is \$5,000) - 4.
+Timeline (Fall/Spring)

-Timeline (Fall/Spring) - Program Categories (Category 1: Campus Climate and Equity; Category 2: Training and Education; Category 3: Recruitment and/or Retention; Category 4: Professional Engagement; Category 5: Student Engagement; and Category 6: Faculty and/or Staff Research/Scholarship) - 6.
-Program Director Contact Information - 7.
+- Program Categories (Category 1: Campus Climate; Category 2: Training and Education; Category 3: Recruitment and/or Retention; Category 4: Professional Engagement; Category 5: Student Engagement; and Category 6: Faculty and/or Staff Research/Scholarship) - 6.
+Program Director Contact Information - - 7.
 Program Director Campus Status (Faculty/Student/Staff) - 8.
-Additional Co-Director Contact Information - 9.
-Co-Director Campus Status (Faculty/Student/Staff)

-- 10. Names, titles, and roles of other key participants (if applicable) - Priority Goal Areas (WCU Strategic Plan Goals; Capacity-Building Goals; and ODEI Strategic Initiative Goals) - 12.
-Background and Significance (300 words) Briefly sketch the background of the proposal.
-Identify the gaps or needs which the project intends to fill.
-Clearly state your view of the proposed project's significance. - Program Goals and Expected Outcomes (300 words) List all your program goals and expected outcomes, including what you expect to learn and what others will learn, including the ultimate impact on student success. - 14.
+Additional Co-Director Contact Information - - 9.
+Co-Director Campus Status (Faculty/Student/Staff) - 10.
+Names, titles, and roles of other key participants (if applicable) - 11.
+Priority Goal Areas (WCU Strategic Plan Goals; Capacity-Building Goals; and ODEI Strategic Initiative Goals) - 12.
+Background and Significance (Limited to 500 words) briefly sketch the background of the proposal; Specifically identify the gaps or needs which the project intends to fill.
+Clearly state your view of the proposed project's significance - 13.
+Program Goals and Expected Outcomes (Limited to 300 words) list all your program goals and expected outcomes, including what you expect to learn and what others will learn, including the ultimate impact on student success. - 14.
 Anticipated Program Completion Date (MM/DD/YYYY) - 15.
-Program Description (1000 words) Describe the design of your project and the procedures to be used or activities to be engaged in to accomplish your specific objectives.
-If appropriate, explain how data will be collected, analyzed, and interpreted. - 16.
-Marketing (300 words) Describe how the program will be marketed and advertised to reach out to the entire campus community.
-Applicants should use resources such as the Office of Public Relations and Marketing for publicity strategies.
-A marketing plan timeline should be included within this section. - 17.
-Sustainability (300 words) Describe how this program, if successful, can be shared and replicated in the future; explain any plans for continuing and funding the project beyond the grant period. - 18.
-Program Evaluation/Assessment (300 words) Describe your method of measurement for all outcomes; how you will evaluate your program success. - 19.
-Budget Itemization Identify each budget item that will need to be purchased; provide a - 20.
-Budget Itemization Total Identify amounts to the nearest dollar for each budget item. - 21.
-Budget Narrative (300 words) Explain exactly how budget figures were calculated and how grant funds will be used.
-Please reflect any departmental matching funds.
-Do not assume that IDIGC will identify budget explanations and justifications because they are stated or implied in other sections of the grant application.
+Program Description (Limited to 1000 words) describe the design of your project and the procedures to be used or activities to be engaged in to accomplish your specific objectives.
+If appropriate, include the means by which data will be collected, analyzed, and interpreted. - 16.
+Marketing (Limited to 300 words) describe how the program will be marketed and advertised to reach out to the entire campus community; applicants should use resources such as the Office of Public Relations and Marketing for publicity strategies; a marketing plan timeline should be included within this section. - 17.
+Sustainability (Limited to 300 words) describe how this program, if successful, can be shared and replicated in the future; explain any plans for continuing the project beyond the grant period. - 18.
+Program Evaluation/Assessment (Limited to 300 words) describe your method of measurement for all outcomes; how you will evaluate your program success. - 19.
+Budget Itemization identify each budget item that will need to be purchased; provide a description and explanation for each item. - 20.
+Budget Itemization Total identify amounts to the nearest dollar for each budget item. - 21.
+Budget Narrative (Limited to 300 words) explain exactly how budget figures were calculated and how grant funds will be used; please reflect any departmental matching funds; do not assume that IDIGC will identify budget explanations and justifications because they are stated or implied in other sections of the grant application.

 Assurance of compliance with WCU research requirements - It is the responsibility of the Program Director(s) to assure compliance with all WCU research requirements (e.g., Human Subjects Research, Animal Welfare, Conflict of Interest, Integrity in Research), if applicable to the proposed program.
-The program director(s) must initiate the IRB process before submitting the application.
-Please upload a copy of the IRB application to include with your proposal.
-If the grant is awarded, grant activity cannot start, and funding is contingent pending IRB approval.
+The program director(s) must initiate the IRB process before submitting the IDIGC grant application.
+Please email a copy of the IRB application to include with your proposal to Chancey Page at cpage@wcupa.edu.
+If the grant is awarded, grant activity cannot start and funding is contingent pending IRB approval.